AlphanAksoyoglu/vaultwarden-rpi/README.md

 We will need to setup a Dropbox App that is allowed to only read from/ write into a specific folder in Dropbox, tat is only accessible by you.
 For this app to work correctly you will need to generate a refresh token.

-Navigate to [dropbox.com/developers](https://www.dropbox.com/developers) and click on App Console
+1. Navigate to [dropbox.com/developers](https://www.dropbox.com/developers) and click on App Console

-Click on Create App, choose App folder in Scoped Accesss and then give your app a Name. let's call it my_app.
+2. Click on Create App, choose App folder in Scoped Accesss and then give your app a Name. let's call it **my_app**.

-Set Allow public clients (Implicit Grant & PKCE) to Disallow
+3. Set Allow public clients (Implicit Grant & PKCE) to Disallow

-In the next page, make note of the App key and App secret Go to permissions and check
+4. In the next page, make note of the App key and App secret

+5. Go to **Permissions** and check

 - files.metadata.read
 - files.content.write